The Mathematics Placement exam will be available from July 1 to August 15, 2018.

 Must I answer all the questions?

-- These questions give us some information about your background, and your scores on some standarized tests.
+- These questions give us some information about your scores on some standarized tests.

 - Answer each question as best you can, but do not guess.